scartwright91/Crocodile/README.md

 # Crocodile Game Engine

 Crocodile is a hobby project to learn C++, OpenGL and game engine development.
+It is a 2D code-based game engine for Windows and Web (with some limited functionality).
 Whilst there is still a lot of work and improvement to be done, I have used it to create game-jam games.
 Contributions of any form (albeit with polite communication) are very much welcome.

 ## Installation